UBC-STAT/stat-538/docs/syllabus-page.md

 ### Attribution

-This syllabus was slighly modified from a previous version developed by Prof Trevor Campbell.
+This syllabus and lecture notes contain contributions from Professors Trevor Campbell, Lang Wu and Rodolfo Lourenzutti.